Undergraduate degree: BA or BS

 Neuroscience is for undergraduate students interested in studying the relationship between the brain and behavior.
-To provide comprehensive training, curriculum is jointly taught by biology, human physiology and psychology faculty.
-Foundational coursework will be in the following academic areas: biology, chemistry, human physiology, math, physics, and psychology.
-Upper division coursework will focus on the three main areas of neuroscience: molecular/cellular neuroscience, systems neuroscience, and cognitive neuroscience.
-Students are required to take advance skills courses in programming or computational techniques or have a research experience in a neuroscience lab.
+Coursework is jointly taught by biology, human physiology and psychology faculty to provide well-rounded training.
+Foundational courses are in biology, chemistry, human physiology, math, physics, and psychology.
+Upper division coursework focuses on three main areas of neuroscience: molecular/cellular neuroscience, systems neuroscience, and cognitive neuroscience.
+Students can also take advanced skills courses in programming or computational techniques.
+They may also conduct cutting-edge research in a neuroscience lab.

-Upon completion, graduates will have a strong understanding of neuroscience and demonstrate critical thinking and literacy skills, quantitative and analytical skills, and an ability to communicate effectively about neuroscience research.
+Neuroscience graduates will have a strong understanding of the structure and function of the nervous system, demonstrate critical thinking, quantitative and analytical skills, and communicate effectively about neuroscience research.

 A little more info

-- Neuroscience students will be encouraged to join a research lab affiliated with the university's Institute of Neuroscience (ION).
+- All required neuroscience coursework has an emphasis in research, and students will be encouraged to join a research lab affiliated with the university's Institute of Neuroscience (ION).

 - The University of Oregon is the first public institution in Oregon to offer a neuroscience degree.

-With a neuroscience degree, students will be prepared to pursue careers in medicine, physical therapy, occupational therapy, and other medical professions.
-Other professions include science-related government, nonprofit, and health industry jobs.
-Additionally, neuroscience majors will be competitive for graduate programs through the Institute of Neuroscience or at other research universities.
+With a neuroscience degree, students will be prepared to pursue health-related careers, such as medicine, physical therapy, and occupational therapy.
+Graduates will also be equipped for science-related government, nonprofit, and health industry jobs.
+Additionally, neuroscience majors will be competitive for graduate programs at research universities.